700 words on a computer screen.

 Clear and concise language is powerful

 The right word in the right place can set off all sorts of positive associations.
 A simple message doesn’t need to be qualified with any kind of clarification.
 Give the reader space to take it in and don’t fill their heads with your flowery interpretations.
 Less is definitely more.

-Write it as if you are already there
+Write your resume as if you already have the job